Corporate governance

 8. Board of Directors: composition and independence

-The current Board of Directors consists of six members, where fouri are independent of the Company’s main shareholders.
-XXXX of the board members own shares in the Company, either directly or indirectly.
-Information about the current board members, their expertise, independency and shareholdings can be found on the Company’s website.
+The current Board of Directors consists of seven members, of whom four are independent of the company’s main shareholders.
+Six of the Board members own shares in the company, either directly or indirectly.
+Information about the current Board members, their expertise, independence and shareholdings can be found on the company’s website.

-As a Delaware company, the board members have unlimited periods, however the board members must be proposed, elected and re-elected at the annual shareholder meeting.
-The Chairman of the Board is formally elected by the Board of Directors according to the Company’s by-laws.
+As a Delaware company, Board members are not subject to term limits.
+However, members must be proposed, elected and re-elected at the annual shareholders’ meeting.
+The Chairman of the Board is formally elected by the Board of Directors in accordance with the company’s by-laws.

 9. The work of the Board of Directors

-In addition to monitoring and advisory duties, the Board of Directors’ main tasks consist of participating in compiling the Company’s strategy and establishing the overall goals.
+The board of directors has the prime responsibility for the management of the company and holds a supervisory position towards the executive management and the company’s activities.
+In addition to monitoring and advisory duties, the board of directors’ main tasks consist of participating in compiling the company’s strategy and establishing the overall goals.

 10. Risk management and internal control

-The Codes are complied with.
-The Board of Directors constantly assesses the Company’s need for necessary internal control systems for risk management covering the size and complexity of the Company’s business.
-The Company employs various area-specific policies and procedures designed to manage the Company’s risk.
+The Board of Directors continuously assesses the company’s need for internal control systems for risk management, appropriate to the size and complexity of the business.
+The company employs various area-specific policies and procedures designed to manage risk.

 11. Remuneration to the Board of Directors

-The Codes are complied with and variable remuneration for the Board of Directors is not allowed in the Norwegian Code, which the Company follows.
-The remuneration to board members is at a sufficiently competitive level in order to ensure the desired composition of the Board of Directors.
-The remuneration is resolved by the annual shareholder meeting and is a fixed amount and has no performance-related elements.
+The Code is complied with in all material respects.
+The remuneration to board members is at a sufficiently competitive level to ensure the desired composition of the board.
+The remuneration is resolved by the annual shareholder meeting, is a fixed amount, and has no performance-related elements.

 No board members have share options and no board members take part in incentive programs available for management and/or other employees.